Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Case Study

 Since propensity score matching is a built-in Stata function, GPT-generated Stata code provides succinct solutions.
 However, for Python implementations, where no popular packages exist for this method, the generated code must implement the method step-by-step.
 Here, the \emph{knowledge hallucination issue} emerges consistently in our tests: as Figure~\ref{fig:cs1_7} in Appendix~\ref{sec:app2} shows, GPT models claim to calculate ATE while actually producing ATET (Average Treatment Effect on the Treated) estimates.
 This error stems from LLMs' domain knowledge limitations.
 While general-purpose AI agents can use internal prompts to guide LLM behavior, such guidance is not sufficient and cannot ensure comprehensive knowledge of every domain-specific detail.

-This example therefore provides direct evidence for the advantage of the Econometrics AI Agent's tool library design.
-Figure~\ref{fig:cs1_8} in Appendix~\ref{sec:app2} demonstrates how the core LLM, supported by a well-established knowledge and tool library, avoids knowledge hallucination under the Econometrics AI Agent framework.
+This example therefore provides direct evidence for the advantage of MetricsAI's tool library design.
+Figure~\ref{fig:cs1_8} in Appendix~\ref{sec:app2} demonstrates how the core LLM, supported by a well-established knowledge and tool library, avoids knowledge hallucination under MetricsAI's framework.
 Rather than solely relying on LLMs' content generation ability to perform domain knowledge-driven tasks---which are often complicated, in-depth, and sometimes uncommon and ambiguous---the tool library greatly simplifies LLMs' generation and decision processes while guaranteeing domain knowledge capability.
 Beyond this straightforward case example and simple methodology, the tool library's robustness, flexibility, and extensibility ensure the elimination of knowledge hallucination across more complex tasks and algorithms.